 title: "Master Kush - Effects, Terpenes & Queens Availability | Terp Bros NYC" description: "Master Kush is a indica-leaning strain with sweet earthy hash, light citrus, sandalwood, 16-22% THC, and myrcene + limonene + caryophyllene terpenes.
 Lab-test" strain_type: "indica" thc_range: "16-22%" cbd_range: "<1%" dominant_terpenes: ["myrcene", "limonene", "caryophyllene"] parent_strains: ["Hindu Kush", "Skunk #1"] flowering_time: "8-9 weeks" date: "2026-05-23"

 Master Kush is a indica-leaning cannabis strain with a sweet earthy hash, light citrus, sandalwood profile, 16-22% THC range, and a dominant terpene blend of myrcene, limonene, caryophyllene.
-It is best known for evening unwind, gentle pain relief, the Sunday-night ease-in, with effects setting in medium - 5 minutes, smooth body wave.
+It is best known for evening unwind, the Sunday-night ease-in, with effects setting in medium - 5 minutes, smooth body wave.
 Terp Bros NYC stocks Master Kush-family cuts and similar terpene profiles across both our Astoria and Ozone Park CAURD-licensed locations, lab-tested under NY OCM Part 113 standards.

 Effects + Reported Use Cases

-Master Kush is typically reported as a indica-leaning experience: evening unwind, gentle pain relief, the Sunday-night ease-in.
+Master Kush is typically reported as a indica-leaning experience: evening unwind, the Sunday-night ease-in.
 Onset is medium - 5 minutes, smooth body wave.
 Duration runs 2 to 4 hours when inhaled, longer when consumed as edibles or rosin gummies.
 The cannabinoid + terpene profile drives the felt experience, not just the THC number on the label.

 Customers walking into our Astoria and Ozone Park stores who ask for Master Kush are usually chasing one of three things: the specific terpene-driven feel, the genetic lineage they have liked in past cuts, or the consistent batch-to-batch experience the licensed program provides.
 We get all three at the counter, and we ask follow-up questions before recommending a specific format.